STARIONGROUP/Chicken/README.md

 # License

-The **Chicken** is provided to under the GNU General Public License.
-The license can be found [here](LICENSE).
+The **Chicken** is provided to under the GNU Lesser General Public License.

 # Contributions

-Contributions to the code-base are welcome.
+Contributions to the **Chicken** code-base are welcome.
 However, before we can accept your contributions we ask any contributor to sign the Contributor License Agreement (CLA) and send this digitaly signed to s.gerene@rheagroup.com.
 You can find the CLA's in the CLA folder.